canonical/launchpad-manual/docs/user/explanation/feature-highlights/the-bug-tracker.rst

-Launchpad will support a full set of XML-RPC interfaces which will allow you to read and write any data which you might have access to through the web interface, programatically.
+Launchpad will support a full set of XML-RPC interfaces which will allow you to read and write any data which you might have access to through the web interface, programmatically.
 We are committed to making any data you can read or write through the web interface also accessible via XML-RPC.
 This will have several benefits: